uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 using the `library()` function without any argument.

 We are going to install and load a new package called “praise”.
+We can do that outside of the console, the area outside of the console is know as the Graphical User Interface (GUI).
-We can do that with the GUI: click the “Install” button in the “Packages” tab (bottom right pane), and search for “praise”.
+* click the “Install” button in the “Packages” tab (bottom right pane), and search for “praise”.

 Notice how it runs an `install.packages()` command in the console?
 You can use that too.